 Awareness

-There’s no known cure, so I will never be normal.
 Bipolar disorder is the modern day name for what was professionally referred to as manic-depressive disorder until 1980.
 Great strides occurred towards the end of the twentieth century in the successful treatment of this condition.
 New drugs became available that proved to help control the emotional extremes over time.

 Bipolar disorder symptoms are not always readily apparent to people that surround someone with the illness.
-And unfortunately, not every person with bipolar responds well even to the modern medications that science has provided.
+And unfortunately, not every person with bipolar is aware of their condition.
+And some don’t respond well to treatments, not even with the modern medications that science has provided.
 Treatment is trial and error and depends a great deal on the bipolar individual to communicate honestly with their doctor to set a proper dosage of proper medication.
 Even then, there is no guarantee that the medications will work over a lifetime.
 Adjustments may be needed from time to time to keep emotions in check.
-Fortunately, there are now several options for doctors and patients to pursue.
-It is possible to lead a successful life with this condition.

 Diligently taking proper medication and a cautious lifestyle are the two main ingredients for success.
 Working with a doctor and their support group along with activities that do not represent episode “triggers” is fundamental.

-It is important to learn from experience how to recognize the mood triggers and avoid them where possible.
+It is important to learn how to recognize the mood triggers and avoid them where possible.
 There are some good books that help too, such as Take Charge of Bipolar Disorder by Julie A. Fast and Dr. John Preston.
 If you know someone that is bipolar, I recommend giving the book a read.
 It’s designed to help family and friends also.

 Manic Depression

-what actor knows
+what audience knows

 what the actor shows